maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 ## Using the "set" sub-tag
 With the "set" sub-tag you can set a GeoGebra object point or value to a STACK-calculated value
-assumes: Points will be set free to manipulate, unless you add '__fixed' to the Point-name angles can not be set directly, set points instead
+assumes: Points will be set free to manipulate, unless you add '__fixed' or other double-underscore-tags to the Point-name.
+A full list of available options see "set: double-underscore-tags in the "advanced use-cases"-section. angles can not be set directly, set points instead

 ### minimal example